jestjs/jest/docs/ExpectAPI.md

 > Note: You must wrap the code in a function, otherwise the error will not be caught and the assertion will fail.

-### `.toThrowErrorMatchingSnapshot()`
+### `.toThrowErrorMatchingSnapshot(snapshotName?)`

 Use `.toThrowErrorMatchingSnapshot` to test that a function throws an error matching the most recent snapshot when it is called.

+You can provide an optional `snapshotName` string argument for the snapshot key, in addition to the concatenated name arguments of containing blocks.
+Jest also appends `1`, `2`, `3`, and so on to snapshot keys, in case an `it` or `test` block contains multiple snapshot assertions.

 For example, let's say you have a `drinkFlavor` function that throws whenever the flavor is `'octopus'`, and is coded like this:

 ```js
 function drinkFlavor(flavor) {